-- 1.2.2.16 The Commission's fixed Assets Register is use to record and monitor movements of all assets and inform management decision on asset disposal.
-Management will take appropriate actions to update its fixed assets register to include all relevant columns. - 1.2.2.17 In terms of Fixed Asset Management Policies, the Commission notes GAC observation-PPCC also collaborates with General Services Agency (GSA) for the coding and management of fixed assets.
+- 1.2.1.16 The Commission's fixed Assets Register is use to record and monitor movements of all assets and inform management decision on asset disposal.
+Management will take appropriate actions to update its fixed assets register to include all relevant columns. - 1.2.1.17 In terms of Fixed Asset Management Policies, the Commission notes GAC observation-PPCC also collaborates with General Services Agency (GSA) for the coding and management of fixed assets.
 (See attached letter from PPCC to GSA requesting coding).
-Management will develop Asset Management Policy to enhance its asset management process.
-It is worthwhile to note that there was no assets disposal during the period under review.
+Management will develop Asset Management Policy to enhance its asset management process. - 1.2.1.18 The PPCC has a history of disposal of assets done in accordance with the PPCA and in collaboration with the GSA.
+Please see attached relevant document.

-- 1.2.2.18 We acknowledge Management's acceptance of our findings and recommendations.
-We will follow-up on the implementation of our recommendations during subsequent audit. - 1.2.2.19 However, Management is in breach of financial discipline in line with Regulation A.20 of the PFM Act of 2009.
+- 1.2.1.19 We acknowledge Management's acceptance of our findings and recommendation.
+We will followup on the implementation of our recommendation during subsequent audit. - 1.2.1.20 However, Management is in breach of financial discipline in line with Regulation A.20 of the PFM Act of 2009.